E-commerce

 • Unexpected fees: shipping, taxes, duties, or surcharges discovered too late.

-Checkout alone does not carry conversion
+Checkout does not carry conversion on its own

-Measure properly before optimizing
+Measure correctly before optimizing

 • Segment: mobile, desktop, country, new customer, returning customer, paid traffic, organic traffic.